altundalyusuf/My-Portfolio/README.md

 This repo contains my portolio website's source codes.

-The codes are belongs to https://github.com/Mif2006.
+The codes are mostly belongs to https://github.com/Mif2006.

 I watched this tutorial and applied it according to my own experiences: https://youtu.be/qwtWcGeIe40?si=G73ozPIOuD1fpZ-W